obvallata/LittleDragonBlocks/README.md

 # LittleDragonBlocks
-Here we try to make some nice and relaxing gam
+Here we try to make some nice and relaxing game

 To start the game you should:
 0. Download this project, change your current directory to the project directory, then got to TryingToMakeGame